nao330/react-tic-tac-toe/README.md

-#React Tutorial
+# React Tutorial
-this project is Tic Tac Toe Game.
+This project is Tic Tac Toe Game.